CoalfireFederal/NetFrenzy/README.md

 python3 NetFrenzy.py -p ../path/to/your.pcap -c ws4j.json -nc
 ```

-Processes approx. 30-60 packets per second into Neo4j.
+Processes approx. 45-55 packets per second into Neo4j.

-If you have multiple PCAPs, you can run this injestor in parallel to get speed benefits up to the number of CPUs assigned to your VM.
+Neo4j can be run in the same VM as the ingestor or in a separate VM.

+Recommended minimum VM specs:

+ - 6GB RAM, no swap
+ - 3 CPU assigned

 # Why